-The Vallejo City Unified School District is a medium-sized K-12 school district serving approximately 15,500 students.
-We are comprised of 15 Elementary Schools, 1 K-8 Charter School, 3 Middle Schools serving grades 6-8, 2 comprehensive High Schools, a Continuation School, a Community Day School, and a unique school which provides support to families who choose an independent study/home study option.
-In addition, the District has an extensive child development and preschool program and an Adult School which serves 4,000 adults.
+The Vallejo City Unified School District is a medium-sized TK-12 school district serving approximately 14,000 students.
+We are comprised of 13 elementary schools, 3 K-8 schools (including 1 K-8 dependent charter school,) 3 middle schools serving grades 6-8, 2 comprehensive high schools, a continuation school, a community day school, and a unique school which provides support to families who choose an independent study/home study option.
+In addition, the District has an extensive child development and preschool program and an adult school which serves 4,000 adults.

-High School offerings include site-based Advanced Placement, Regional Occupational Programs (ROP), and Work Study.
-Beginning with the incoming 9th grade class (Graduating Class of 2009), the course of study expectations for all students are aligned with the UC/CSU a-g requirements so that all students have a range of post-graduation options whether they be a career, technical training or college.
+High school offerings include site-based Advanced Placement, Regional Occupational Programs (ROP), and Work Study.
+Beginning with the incoming 9th-grade class (Graduating Class of 2009), the course of study expectations for all students have been aligned with the UC/CSU A-G requirements so that all students have a range of post-graduation options whether they be a career, technical training or college.

 Vallejo is centrally located in the San Francisco Bay Area - 20 miles from the Napa Valley, 30 miles from San Francisco and 45 miles from Sacramento.
 Its proximity to the Bay and the Pacific Ocean as well as the Sierra Mountains provides many recreational opportunities.